wp-plugins/threewp-broadcast/readme.txt

 == Changelog ==

+= 1.9 2012-02-18 =
+* Bug fixed: post_link only receives one parameter.
+* Bug fixed: double-posting when using an empty required list.
+* Rebroadcast of old images now works (thanks Ross Hawkes).
+* Broadcast menu moved to profile menu (for the sake of contributors).
+* Better support for contributor roles.
+* Better finding of orphan posts.

 = 1.8 2012-02-10 =
 * Old broadcasted images are properly deleted from child blogs.
 * Settings can now be saved again.
 Sigh.